Marc Laming

 Marc Laming, is a British illustrator and designer.

 Laming began his career working for Fleetway Publications.
-Best known for his work on Marvel's Star Wars titles he also illustrated the five-part Planet Hulk miniseries that formed part of the 2015 Marvel Comics event "Secret Wars".
-His works include comic books for Fleetway Publications, DC/Vertigo, Marvel, IDW, Dynamite, Dark Horse, Image and Boom!Studios.
-He also has worked for television and animation projects, storyboard and visuals for record companies.
+He is best known for his work on Marvel's Star Wars titles and for illustrating the five-part Planet Hulk miniseries, that formed part of the 2015 Marvel Comics event "Secret Wars".
+His work includes comic books for Fleetway Publications, DC/Vertigo, Marvel, IDW, Dynamite, Dark Horse, Image and Boom!Studios.
+He has also worked for television and animation projects, storyboard and visuals for record companies.

 He lives at Hatfield, Herefordshire, England.